Thoroughbred: Value

 The highest price paid at auction for a Thoroughbred was set in 2006 at $16,000,000 for a two-year-old colt named The Green Monkey.
 Record prices at auction often grab headlines, though they do not necessarily reflect the animal's future success; in the case of The Green Monkey, injuries limited him to only three career starts before being retired to stud in 2008, and he never won a race.
 Conversely, even a highly successful Thoroughbred may be sold by the pound for a few hundred dollars to become horsemeat.
 The best-known example of this was the 1986 Kentucky Derby winner Ferdinand, exported to Japan to stand at stud, but was ultimately slaughtered in 2002, presumably for pet food.

 However, the value of a Thoroughbred may also be influenced by the purse money it wins.
 In 2007, Thoroughbred racehorses earned a total of $1,217,854,602 in all placings, an average earnings per starter of $16,924.
 In addition, the track record of a race horse may influence its future value as a breeding animal.

-Stud fees for stallions that enter breeding can range from $2,500 to $500,000 per mare in the United States, and from £2000 to £75,000 or more in Britain.
+Stud fees for stallions that enter breeding can range from $2,500 to $500,000 per mare in the United States, and from £2000 to £350,000 in Britain (for the excellent sire Frankel, the highest-rated colt ever to race in Britain).

 The record stud fee to date was set in the 1980s, when the stud fee of the late Northern Dancer reached $1 million.
 During the 2008 Australian breeding season seven stallions stood at a stud fee of A$110,000 or more, with the highest fee in the nation at A$302,500.